Agencies Responsible for regulating drones in the United Kingdom (UK)

 The ‘specific’ category covers a wide range of UAS operations, each with different levels of risk.

-The UAS operator must identify the competency required for the remote pilot and all the personnel involved in duties essential to the UAS operation within the risk assessment.
+The UAS operator needs to identify the skills needed for the remote pilot and all personnel involved in UAS operation.
+They must do this during the risk assessment.

 The General VLOS Certificate (GVC)